gnss-sdr/gnss-sdr/drivers/gr-gn3s/README.md

 $ sudo ldconfig
 ~~~~~~

+4. # Chack that the module is usable by gnuradio-companion

-4. Open gnuradio-companion and check the gn3s_source module under the GN3S tab.
+Open gnuradio-companion and check the gn3s_source module under the GN3S tab.
 In order to gain access to USB ports, gnuradio-companion should be used as root.
 In addition, the driver requires access to the GN3S firmware binary file.
 It should be available in the same path where the application is called.
 GNSS-SDR comes with a pre-compiled custom GN3S firmware available at gnss-sdr/firmware/GN3S_v2/bin/gn3s_firmware.ihx.
 Please copy this file to the application path.

-5- Once the GR-GN3S driver is installed, you can add this Signal Source at gnss-sdr by doing:
+5. # Once the GR-GN3S driver is installed, you can add this Signal Source at gnss-sdr by doing:

 ~~~~~~
 $ cmake -DENABLE_GN3S=ON ../